 Tonga is a group of islands in the South Pacific Ocean, located near Fiji and Samoa.
 It is home to around 103,000 people who live on 36 of the country’s 170 islands.

-Tonga is the only Pacific country with a constitutional monarchy - officially it's known as the Kingdom of Tonga.
-The country has made an historic and fundamental change from an executive monarchy to a modern parliamentary democracy, holding its first democratic elections in November 2010.
+Tonga is the only Pacific country with a constitutional monarchy – it is known officially as the Kingdom of Tonga.
+Tonga and New Zealand have a long history together.

 - New Zealand is represented in Tonga by the New Zealand High Commission, Nuku'alofa

 - Tonga is represented in New Zealand with the Consulate of the Kingdom of Tonga, Auckland - Email

 - March 2018: Prime Minister Jacinda Ardern and Foreign Minister Winston Peters led a Pacific Mission to Samoa, Niue, Tonga, and the Cook Islands on 4-9 March.
 While in Tonga the Prime Minister announced a $10 million recovery package, spoke to those affected by Cyclone Gita, and delivered emergency education resources to schools.

 - August 2018: Deputy Police Commissioner Pelenatita Vaisuai visited New Zealand were she was awarded with the 2018 New Zealand Prime Minister’s Fellowship for Tonga.
 The visit included a meeting with Prime Minister Jacinda Ardern and an opportunity to learn about New Zealand approaches to youth justice.

 - December 2018: Lord Fakafanua, Tonga’s Speaker of Parliament, visited New Zealand as a guest of the New Zealand Speaker Trevor Mallard.
 The visit included meetings with the Electoral Commission, the Auditor-General and enabled the Lord Speaker to observe New Zealand parliamentary processes.